flower-war/board-game/README.md

 Within both the day and the week cards are events that can affect game play or bonuses for the player as well as cards for cactus (flower), eagle, and serpent.
 The ONLY way to win the game is by collecting those three cards.

+## List of Effects from Cards

+Cards have various effects on game play.
+This is a large list of all effects that could go on cards.
+This list will be refined as we go.

 #### Day cards:

 Day cards tell the story of the Aztec people as they wander nomadically searching for the sign to settle their city.